MartinGrosse/venus.dbus-go-e-controller-smartmeter/README.md

 ### Configuration

+1. Activate the local HTTP v2 API on your go-e controller
-1. In the Python file, you should put the IP of your go-e controller device that hosts the REST API.
+2. In the Python file, you should put the IP of your go-e controller device that hosts the HTTP API.
-2. Used API keys for each phase are: coltage -> "usv", current(i) and power(p) -> "isv"
+3. Used API keys for each phase are: voltage -> "usv", current(i) and power(p) -> "isv"
-3. In my go-e configuration home and grid is the same and the API key "cec" is used, for cunsumtion values AC power "ccp"
+4. In my go-e configuration home and grid is the same and the API key "cec" is used, for cunsumtion values AC power "ccp"

 ### Installation